JetBrains/intellij-sdk-docs/basics/getting_started/deploying_plugin.md

 * In the Settings dialog box, under **IDE Settings**, click **Plugins**.
 * In the Plugins area, open the **Installed** tab, and then select the check-box next to your plugin name.
 * When finished, click OK to close the Settings dialog box.
-* Restart *IntelliJ IDEA* so that your changes take effect.
+* Restart the IDE so that your changes take effect.